- Cape Elizabeth, Maine

 You’ll spend all four nights camping on island campsites of the Maine Island Trail.
 These include some of the most wild and remote islands on the trail.
 As you island-hop through this region you’ll encounter gorgeous crescent beaches, towering lighthouses and fascinating geologic features.
 The coastline is sparsely populated along this coast, but you’ll paddle through at least one of the small harbors packed with lobster boats.

-You’ll meet your guide and the other participants at our Portland site at 8am on the first day of the trip.
-After checking in and unloading anything you plan to bring with you, our staff will direct you to an area where you can park overnight.
-Then your guide will offer a brief overview of the itinerary, select a kayak for you, help you pack your boat and deliver a brief paddling lesson.
-Your group will then load into our van for the roughly 3-hour drive north to one of several potential launching sites, with a bathroom break along the way.
+You’ll meet your guide and the other participants at our retail location at 233 Warren Avenue in Portland at 8am on the first day of the trip.
+After checking in and unloading anything you plan to bring with you, our staff will direct you to an area inside where you can store your bags for the trip.
+Overnight parking is available behind the building, accessed via Hicks Street.
+Next your guide will offer a brief overview of the itinerary, select a kayak for you, help you pack your boat and deliver a brief paddling lesson.
+Your group will then load into our van for the roughly 4-hour drive north to one of several potential launching sites, with a bathroom break along the way.
 Next, it’s time to hit the water!

 We ask participants to pack a lunch for the first day of the trip, but after that all meals are provided, along with snacks and drinking water, tea and coffee.
 Portland Paddle also provides all the necessary kayaking gear and dry bags for packing your belongings.
 Tents are provided at no extra cost, though some people prefer to use their own.
 There is a small rental fee to use a sleeping bag and sleeping pad if you are not able to bring your own.
 Cold water paddling gear such as wetsuits and neoprene booties are also available for rent, and are recommended early in the season (May & June) when the water is still especially cold.